-Time spent in the office vary by PGY status and by rotation experience.
-On average, PGY-1 residents see patient two half-days per week, PGY-2 residents see patients three half-days per week, and PGY-3 residents see patients four half days per week.
+Time spent in the office varies by PGY status and by rotation experience.
+On average, PGY 1 residents see patients two half-days per week, PGY 2 residents see patients three half-days per week and PGY 3 residents see patients four half days per week.

 How much obstetrics is required?

 We follow ACGME guidelines to ensure continuity experiences.
-Our residents spend two months during the PGY-1 year on the hospital’s labor and delivery floor, working directly under the supervision of obstetricians.
-PGY-2 residents participate in a group prenatal care model covering a panel of approximately 8-10 patients, which is co-managed by two residents.
-The continuity physicians follow patients through prenatal care, delivery, the postpartum period, and beyond, caring for mothers and newborns.
+Our residents spend two months during the PGY 1 year on the hospital’s labor and delivery floor, working directly under the supervision of obstetricians.
+PGY 2 residents participate in a group prenatal care model covering a panel of approximately eight to 10 patients, which is co-managed by two residents.
+The continuity physicians follow patients through prenatal care, delivery, the postpartum period and beyond, caring for mothers and newborns.
 There are options to increase obstetrics experiences to meet an individual resident’s interests and goals for practice.

 What is call like?

-PGY-1 residents take call and shifts on schedules that vary by rotation, acting as a member of the specialty service with which they are rotating.
-PGY-2 and PGY-3 residents take call from home, covering the residency practice.
-On average, our PGY-2’s and -3’s take 4-6 calls per month.
+PGY 1 residents take call and shifts on schedules that vary by rotation, acting as a member of the specialty service with which they are rotating.
+PGY 2 and PGY 3 residents take call from home, covering the residency practice.
+On average, our PGY 2 and PGY 3 residents take four to six calls per month.
 Our program follows ACGME clinical and education work hours expectations with no exceptions.